jqueuniet/netbox-go/apiv4_0/docs/TunnelRequest.md

 ### NewTunnelRequest

-`func NewTunnelRequest(name string, status string, encapsulation string, ) *TunnelRequest`
+`func NewTunnelRequest(name string, status PatchedWritableTunnelRequestStatus, encapsulation PatchedWritableTunnelRequestEncapsulation, ) *TunnelRequest`

 NewTunnelRequest instantiates a new TunnelRequest object This constructor will assign default values to properties that have it defined,